HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 We saw that `calc()` has started to be notable as a value type for custom properties, and it is by far the most commonly seen function used in this way.
-It is followed by `linear-gradient()`, and the `rgba()` function used to set RGB color values with an alpha channel.
+It is followed by `linear-gradient()` and the `rgba()` function used to set RGB color values with an alpha channel.
 After this are the various functions used for transitions and animations, showing a growing use of custom properties in this area.

 ### Complexity

 It's possible to include custom properties in the values of other custom properties.
-Consider this example from the 2020 Web Almanac:
+Consider [this example](../2020/css#complexity) from the 2020 Web Almanac:

 ```css
 :root {